gmarkanton/MNIST_MLP_CPP/README.md

 3.  **Run:** Execute the compiled program.
 The application is command-line driven, prompting the user to select the operating mode (**TRAIN** or **TEST**) and configuration details (e.g., weight initialization or loading).

 ---
+[Future Work] The current monolithic structure will be refactored into modular C++ header/source files for improved maintainability.
 ## License

 This project is licensed under the MIT License.